Introducing Tag Groups

 - Dolce & Gabbana

-The filter will only appear when your collection contains products tagged with any of the tags you've chosen.
+Note: The filter will only appear when your collection contains products tagged with at least two of the tags you've chosen.

 Should I enable tag combinations?